DanielMesaGarcia/DanielMesaGarcia/README.md

 C & C++: Some experience in low-level programming.

 ## 📫 Get in Touch
-Feel free to reach out for collaboration, questions, or just to chat.
+Feel free to reach out for collaboration, questions, or whatever you want using my email: daniwlmesa12@gmail.com

-Email: daniwlmesa12@gmail.com

-Twitter: @Glue_eater69

-Discord: glue_eater69
+You may also ask me for my Discord and I'd be happy to engage in chit-chat if approached properly.